 Alkaline Water and the War going on inside your gut

 For good health, your intestines must maintain an alkaline balance.
-When your stomach digests food, it is alkalized in the duodenum (the entry into the intestines) prior to being absorbed through the intestinal walls.
+When your stomach digests food, it alkalizes your food in the duodenum (the entry into the intestines) prior to absorbing it.
 The ideal pH for your intestines to absorb food is 8.3.

 Your intestines require the participation of beneficial bacteria called probiotics to convert digested foodstuff into absorbable nutrients.
-But the good probiotics in your gut are opposed by harmful bacteria that can prevent nutrient absorption.
-When that happens, digested food literally rots – right inside your body!
+The harmful bacteria in your gut can prevent nutrient absorption.
+When that happens, digested food literally rots right inside your body!
+How can you help the beneficial probiotic microbes win their war against harmful microbes?
+Raise the pH balance in your intestines.

 How pH balance affects your gut

-Research shows that the war in your intestines between helpful probiotics and harmful bacteria is affected by your intestines pH balance.
+Research shows that the helpful probiotics and harmful bacteria in your gut is affected by your intestines pH balance.
 Beneficial probiotic bacteria are anaerobic – they thrive in the lack of oxygen.
-The harmful bacteria are known as aerobic bacteria – this means that they thrive in oxygen.
+The harmful bacteria are known as aerobic bacteria – they thrive in oxygen.

 How Hydration affects your gut

 When your body becomes dehydrated, your brain starts to ration your body’s water supplies.
-Your skin dries out, and the first organ to be cut off from the body’s water supply is your colon!
-Because of this, dehydration is a major factor in constipation and other digestive health problems.
-Alkaline water has been shown to provide superior hydration, so by simply drinking the right kind of water, you can help keep everything moving along smoothly in your gut.
+Your skin dries out, then the first organ to be cut off from the body’s water supply is your colon.
+Dehydration is a major factor in constipation and other digestive health problems.
+Alkaline water has been shown to provide superior hydration, so by simply drinking the right kind of water, you can help your gut properly hydrated for waste elimination.

 How to maintain your intestines with alkaline water

-Health experts recommend drinking 6 – 8 glasses of water per day for good hydration, more if you work out or sweat a lot.
-Timing is everything, spread your glasses of water out during the day for alkaline water super hydration.
-You can also supply healthy alkalinity through the foods you eat by preparing them with alkaline water.
+Health experts recommend drinking 6 – 8 glasses of water per day on an empty stomach for good hydration, more if you work out or sweat a lot.
+Timing is everything, spread your glasses of water out during the day for good hydration.
+You can also supply healthy alkalinity to your colon through the foods you eat by preparing them with alkaline water.

 Alkaline water benefits your entire body!
 Call our healthy water experts today at 855 790-8121 for more information on the benefits of alkaline water.